 We do see cases of poisoning from dogs and chocolate in our veterinary clinics.
 Follow these tips to keep your dog safe from chocolate:

-- Keep your chocolate hidden away out of site and unavailable to your dog
+- Keep your chocolate hidden away out of sight and unavailable to your dog

 - NEVER feed your dog chocolate intended for humans